oblador/react-native-vector-icons/CONTRIBUTING.md

 This project is a monorepo managed using [pnpm workspaces](https://pnpm.io/workspaces).
 It contains the following packages:

 - The library packages in `packages/common` and `packages/get-image`
-- Example apps in `packages/icon-explorer` and `packages/directory`
+- Example app in `packages/icon-explorer`
+- Website in `apps/website/`
 - Fonts in `packages/fontname` e.g. `packages/fontawesome6`

 To get started with the project, run `pnpm install` in the root directory to install the required dependencies for each package: